 Depression can sometimes be like any chronic illness, like diabetes or heart disease, and may need ongoing treatment.
 This is called maintenance treatment.

 Here is a rundown of some of the most common medicines used to treat depression and prevent it from coming back.

 In the past two decades, many new types of antidepressants have become available, each working in slightly different ways.

 Selective serotonin reuptake inhibitors (SSRIs) affect the levels of a chemical in your brain called serotonin.
-This class of antidepressants include Celexa (citalopram), Lexapro (escitalopram), Luvox (fluvoxamine), Paxil (paroxetine), Prozac (fluoxetine), and Zoloft (sertraline).
-Another SSRI, Viibryd, was approved by the FDA in early 2011.
+This class of antidepressants include Brintellix (vortioxetine), Celexa (citalopram), Lexapro (escitalopram), Luvox (fluvoxamine), Paxil (paroxetine), Prozac (fluoxetine), and Viibryd (vilazodone), and Zoloft (sertraline).
 Side effects of most SSRIs are generally mild.
 They include stomach upset, sexual problems, insomnia, dizziness, weight change, and headaches.

 Serotonin and norepinephrine reuptake inhibitors (SNRIs) affect levels of both serotonin and another brain chemical, norepinephrine.
 This class includes Cymblata (duloxetine), Effexor (venlafaxine), Fetzima (levomilnacipran), and Pristiq or Khedezla (desvenlafaxine).
 Side effects are usually mild.
 They include upset stomach, sleep problems, sexual problems, headache, anxiety, and dizziness, and weakness.